Desert Avenue, Latigo Drive to Cole Road

 Project Description

-- Construct curb, gutter, and a 10-ft multi-use pathway on both sides of Desert Avenue
+- Construct curb, gutter, and a 7-ft sidewalk on the south side of Desert Avenue

 - Add bulb-outs to some wider side streets where they intersect with Desert Avenue to increase safety for pedestrians